healthfinch/policies/systems_access_policy.md

 ## Paper Records

 healthfinch does not use paper records for any sensitive information.
-Use of paper for recording and storing sensitive data is against Catalyze policies.
+Use of paper for recording and storing sensitive data is against healthfinch policies.

 ## Password Management